powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

 # Setup Builder Environment

-Let's set up your computer to start building the ToDoList Document Model.
+Let's set up your computer to start building your first Document Model.
 Don't worry if this is your first time setting up a development environment - we'll guide you through each step!

 ## Table of Contents
 - [Prerequisites](#prerequisites)